-- 9.2 The draft budget for 25/26 is £54k overspend for which balances will have to be used to balance the budget.
-This is an increase on the 2024/25 budget of £155k. - 9.3 The assumption for the housing and garage rents is an increase of 2.7%, in line with the national rent increase formula of CPI in September (1.7%) + 1%. - 9.4 Employee expenses have increased by £275k this is due to 2 new management posts, housing operations manager and major works and compliance officer, along with a 3% assumption for the pay award.
+- 9.2 The final budget for 2025/26 is £71.4k overspend for which balances will have to be used to balance the budget.
+This is an increase on the 2024/25 budget of £172k. - 9.3 The assumption for the housing and garage rents is an increase of 2.7%, in line with the national rent increase formula of CPI in September (1.7%) + 1%. - 9.4 Employee expenses have increase by £275k.
+This is due to the introduction of a Housing Operations Manager which is required to enable the Council to effectively operate given the new regulatory and inspection regime; the new requirements of the Housing Ombudsman; and the increase in homelessness numbers.
+It is also due to some changes made to the staffing structure within the Housing Team, along with a 3% assumption for the pay award.